kelbert2/JavaNuggets/Notes.md

     }
 ```

+### Radix Sort
+Sorts integers and some other data types using the fact that ints have a finite number of bits.
+Iterate through each digit of hte number and group numbers by each digit.
+Sort each of the groupings by the next digit until the whole array is sorted.

+Runtime: O(kn), where n is the number of elements and k is the number of passes of the sorting algorithm.

 ### CountingSort
 When the range of data _k_ isn’t that much different from the range of indexes _n_.

 O(n+k)

 Space (n+2^k)

 ```Java
 General var = specificImplementation;
 List<type> var = ArrayList<type>(capacity); // note size = 0
 ```

+### Tim Sort
+### Cube Sort
+### Shell Sort

+# Java

 ## Enums